Louisiana police boss says he's open to federal oversight

 “I don’t want the community thinking we’re going to ‘get them.’
 Those are the types of things I’m trying to get to the root of.”

-Davis, in the interview, said he did not believe excessive force has become widespread enough among state troopers to warrant a pattern and practice investigation by the Justice Department but wants the opportunity to correct the agency’s issues before federal authorities intervene.
+Davis, in the interview, said he did not believe excessive force has become widespread enough among state troopers to warrant a pattern and practice investigation by the Justice Department.
+However, he said he wants the opportunity to correct the agency’s issues before federal authorities intervene, pointing to the benefits of hiring an outside firm to conduct a comparable review.

 “With regards to the Justice Department, if they decide that they’re going to come in and assess us on that then I welcome it,” Davis said in the news conference.
 “I’m not going to wait on them.
 I’m already in contact with other organizations to look at my agency and help us become better.”

-Soon after Davis ended his news conference, U.S. Rep. Troy Carter joined a growing chorus of officials and activists calling on Attorney General Merrick Garland to to intervene.
+Soon after Davis’s news conference, U.S. Rep. Troy Carter joined a growing chorus of officials and activists calling on Attorney General Merrick Garland to to intervene.
 The Justice Department launched pattern and practice investigations earlier this year in Minneapolis, Louisville and Phoenix but has not said whether it’s considering a similar probe in Louisiana.

 “It is clear that the LSP will not clean up its own house … I have no faith they are capable of policing themselves,” Carter, a New Orleans Democrat, said in a statement.